brokkr/poca/README.md

 ## Poca
-Poca is a command line podcast client, written in Python 3.
-It is developed for stability and ease of use.
+Poca is an command line podcast client, written in Python 3, with a focus on user customization.
 Version 0.9 introduces multithreading, adding lightning fast updates and the option for multiple, concurrent downloads to the mix.

 ### Features
 With Poca you can set custom options for each individual subscription or use